LOOK: "Supergirl" Introduces Superman in First Family Photo

-Today we look at five times in early Batman comics where the Joker supposedly fell to his death.
+After the Joker’s seeming death in Batman #40, we will take a look at five times in early Batman comics where the Joker supposedly fell to his death.

 As you might already know, Bill Finger, Bob Kane and Jerry Robinson planned on killing off the Joker in his second appearance in Batman #1.
 Editor Whitney Ellsworth “saved” the Joker’s life by adding a bit where an EMT remarks that the Joker somehow survived his seemingly fatal knife wound.
 Thus began a remarkable string of comic appearances where the Joker would show up, fight Batman and Robin and then seemingly plummet to his death at the end of the comic, only to show up the next time around.

 It begins with Detective Comics #45…

 Then it goes into the pages of Batman, where it gets really weird.

 First, Batman #4…

 Next, Batman #5 opens with a funny panel:

 “Well, I’ll be damned.
 He actually DID die.”

 But, of course, he did not.
 But at the end of the issue, does he die?!